ventureful/svelte-go-task/README.md

 ## Tasks

-Fork this repo, create a new branch and start working there.
+Copy this repo (don't fork it!), create a new branch on your github and start working there.
-After finish, create a Pull Request from Your branch to Your Fork and invite me.
+After finish, create a Pull Request from Your branch to Your Main and invite me.
 This way i will be able to see all the changes, and my repo will be clean for the next candidate :).

 Choose which tasks You would like to tackle.
 Do as much as You feel comfortable :)